ACDI/VOCA Works to Mitigate the Effects of HIV on Economic Growth and Food Security

 ACDI/VOCA's commitment to gender equity ensures that program activities consider the unique needs and risks facing both women and men.
 We work toward women's participation in economic growth and food security initiatives that both empower them and alleviate poverty.
 Through this work, we aim to address the root causes of HIV infection in women and adolescent girls.

-Through all of our work, we aim to improve the well-being of women and men, girls and boys, families and entire communities, and to equip them with the knowledge, opportunities and choices they need to succeed in the global economy
+Through all of our work, we aim to improve the well-being of women and men, girls and boys, families, and entire communities and equip them with the knowledge, opportunities, and choices they need to succeed in the global economy